bouralab/Prop3D/docs/install/precomputed_dataset.rst

 Install Pre-computed Dataset
 ----------------------------

-**Note: If you only want to use the dataset, this is unnecessary.
-See instructions on how to use the `Pre-computed Dataset <precomputed_datasets>`
+**Note: If you only want to use the dataset, this is unnecessary.**

 *Note: Make sure you install HSDS before running this step*